 Nestled within the modern city of Jerusalem, the Old City is a walled area of 0.9 km2 or 0.35 square miles.
 It is roughly divided into four quarters: the Muslim Quarter, the Christian Quarter, the Armenian Quarter and the Jewish Quarter.

 You can stay in the Old City, or simply visit it on a day trip from the newer part of Jersualem, which is what we did.
+Public transport is pretty good, meaning that it is easier to stay in a cheaper part of the city and travel in to visit the main sites here, which helps with your Israel travel budget!
 It is also accessible from Tel Aviv.

 Getting to Jerusalem Old City